beepscore/websearcher/README.md

         https://www.google.com/#q=javascwipt

-In these cases, we can use a webbrowser to run the javascript and get more html.
+In these cases, we can use a web browser to run the javascript and get more html.

 http://stackoverflow.com/questions/11331071/get-class-name-and-contents-using-beautiful-soup
 https://www.crummy.com/software/BeautifulSoup/bs4/doc/#searching-by-css-class